1 Cor. 13:11

 When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
 When I became a man, I gave up childish ways.

 The kingdom of God is ever advancing.
-In this life and with these minds we cannot possibly learn and know everything about that kingdom.
-Regardless of how far we have come in our faith, wisdom and knowledge, there is infinitely more to absorb.
+In this life and with these minds, we cannot possibly learn and know everything about that kingdom.
+Regardless of how far we have come in our faith, wisdom, and knowledge, there is infinitely more to absorb.
 This growth process is spiritual maturity.
-The believer with the mind of Christ seeks to know more and more of God’s truths.
+The believer with the mind of Christ seeks always to know more and more of God’s truths.
 That is a person not satisfied with stopping growth now and riding out the rest of this life.
-Complacency is the end of spiritual growth and actually makes us regress.
-We cannot stand still in the Spirit.
+Complacency is the end of spiritual growth and actually makes us regress; we cannot stand still in the Spirit.
 Either we are moving closer to God or further away from him.
-Those who try to stay spiritual children without advancing will simply end up back where they began.
+Those who try to stay spiritual children without advancing simply end up back where they began.

 The Church cannot grow to maturity unless her members first mature.
 This is an individual effort that cannot be distinguished from the group result it brings.
 We know that the groom cannot return until his bride has made herself ready [Rev 19:7].
 Like a natural bride, we should be excited at the prospect of preparing ourselves for our wedding day.
 We do not want to be the bridesmaid who continues to wait for her turn but never makes it to the altar.
 Our maturity individually and corporately will not happen on its own, so we must get to work and prepare for our groom.
-Father, give us not only the tools but the desire to continually grow spiritually and hasten the coming of the bridegroom.
+Father, give us not only the tools but also the desire to grow spiritually continually and keep advancing with your kingdom.